The North Downs ridge, a haunted pool, unusual churches and traces of an industrial era in the Tillingbourne valley

 Click on any section heading to switch between detailed directions and an outline, or the heading above to switch all sections.

-If you are doing one of the walk options from Shalford, start at §2.
+If you are doing the Shorter Walk from Shalford, start at §2.

-If you are doing one of the walk options from Chilworth, start at §3.
+If you are doing the Short Walk from Chilworth, start at §3.

 - Guildford Station to Shalford (3½ km)